 • Rewriting words or sentences that are “too wordy”

-I don’t take 100% of the suggestions, but most of the items classified as “errors” are legitimate, and a lot of the “warnings” serve as good suggestions to consider.
+I don’t use 100% of the suggestions but I do use almost all of the items classified as “errors.”
+A lot of items classified as “warnings” serve as good suggestions to consider.

-The flagship feature of Vale seems to be the ability to create an externalized writing style.
+The flagship feature of Vale seems to be the ability to create an externalized writing style and files although I’m using premade packages like write-good.

-If you write a lot of text as Markdown, I highly recommend trying out Vale in your workflow!
+If you write a lot of text as Markdown, I recommend trying out Vale!